idaholab/moose/framework/doc/content/framework/contributing.md

 ### 4. Add Documentation

-MOOSE follows stringent guidelines for software quality (see [sqa/index.md]).
+MOOSE follows stringent guidelines for software quality.
 The testing system is designed in a manner to shield day-to-day development from any associated burdens.
-However, we do require that all new code is documented in a specific manner to meet the guidelines, please refer to [generate.md] for additional information.
+However, we do require that all new code is documented in a specific manner to meet the guidelines, please refer to [framework/documenting.md] for additional information.

 ### 5. Push Modifications Back to GitHub